Battling addiction and ready for treatment?

 Thanks to new gambling apps, you can gamble straight from your smartphone or tablet.
 Depending on the state that you live in, online gambling companies such as DraftKings and FanDuel, and even some traditional casino companies such as Caesars, have created betting apps for your smartphone.

 While this has made gambling easier, it can also be dangerous.
-In the past, you would have to travel to a location that offered legal gambling; now, you don’t even have to get off the couch.
-The easy access to gambling can be incredibly tempting for someone with a problem or may make it easy for someone to quickly slip into a bad habit.
+Previously, you would have to travel to a location that offered legal gambling; now, you don’t even have to get off the couch.
+The easy access to gambling can be incredibly tempting for someone with a problem or may make it easy for someone to slip into a bad habit quickly.

 Co-Occurring Disorders with Gambling Addiction